-Article 48, § 3 of the CIV Uniform Rules 1980 has been removed for reasons of simplification, since there is a clear obligation to reduce damage.
+Article 48, § 3 of the CIV Uniform Rules 1980, according to which, in order to make the railway's inquiries easier, the person entitled had to provide a description of the lost luggage that was as precise as possible, has been removed for reasons of simplification, since there is a clear obligation to reduce damage.
 The wording of Article 54 of the CIV Uniform rules corresponds to that of Article 42 of the CIM Uniform Rules (see relevant Explanatory Report).